 4. Choose the right time of year to begin your trip.

+Truth be told, the best time to hike the TMB does depend on many factors.
 If you begin your hike in June, you may encounter some snow patches along the way.
 This can change your pace, the way you walk, and the amount of time it takes you to finish that day’s hike.
 You’ll have to use crampons on parts of the Tour if snow is present to reduce your chances of slipping.
 To avoid the snow, we recommend beginning your trip in the middle of July.

 Afternoon thunderstorms are common on the TMB, and some areas become quite slippery when the weather is bad.
 Historically, September has the least rainfall than other months within the Tour’s peak season, but there is a chance of snow storms if you wait this long.